moham-edhassan/article-summarizer/README.md

 # Article Summarizer

-A web app that summarizes either a URL or raw text using Hugging Face’s `facebook/bart-large-cnn` model.
+A web app that summarizes either a URL or raw text using the Hugging Face Inference API with `sshleifer/distilbart-cnn-12-6`.
 The backend is built with FastAPI and the frontend is a lightweight HTML/CSS/JS page.

 ## Tech Stack

 -  Frontend: HTML, CSS, Vanilla JavaScript
 - Backend: FastAPI (Python)
-- NLP: Hugging Face Inference API (`facebook/bart-large-cnn`)
+- NLP: Hugging Face Inference API (`sshleifer/distilbart-cnn-12-6`)
 - Utilities: Requests, BeautifulSoup, readability-lxml

 ## Features